sarimultv/DynamicFormGenerator/README.md

 # Setup

-For running form generator web app, you need to create scaffolding of React using vite.
+For running form generator web app, you need to create scaffolding of React using Vite.
 You need to install React Router DOM, React Redux Toolkit, React Redux, & Tailwind CSS.

-Install all the pakages using the below commands,
+Install all the packages using the below commands,

 - npm create vite@latest dynamic_form_generaor -- --template react
 - npm install react-redux